-Beirut: The Pearl of the Middle East
+Beirut: The Capital of Lebanon

 Beirut, the capital and largest city of Lebanon, is a city with a rich history and a blend of cultures.
 Located on the eastern Mediterranean coast, Beirut has been an important center of trade and commerce for thousands of years.
 The city has been destroyed and rebuilt numerous times, and its unique blend of Ottoman, French, and Arab architectural styles reflects its tumultuous past.